Automattic/wp-calypso/docs/fallback-development-workflow.md

 ## Build

-Running `npm run start-fallback` will do the "fallback" build of all the code and continuously watch the front-end JS and CSS/Sass for changes and rebuild accordingly.
+Running `yarn start-fallback` will do the "fallback" build of all the code and continuously watch the front-end JS and CSS/Sass for changes and rebuild accordingly.

-You may need to run `npm run clean` between evergreen and fallback debug sessions.
+You may need to run `yarn clean` between evergreen and fallback debug sessions.

 ## Debugging with Internet Explorer